What’s the Average Massachusetts Real Estate Commission Rate?

 What’s the average real estate commission in Massachusetts?

-According to top-performing real estate agent Jefri Liriano of Lawrence, you can expect to pay between 5%-6% in agent commissions when selling a home in Massachusetts, with some variation based on location within the state and the broker you use.
+According to top-performing Lawrence real estate agent Jefri Liriano, selling a home in Massachusetts can include 5%-6% in agent commissions, with some variation based on location within the state and the broker you use.
 “Commissions will vary depending on the agents and how they run their business,” Liriano says.

-Using an overall statewide average of 5.5%, here’s a breakdown of how much you might pay in real estate commissions based on what a home sells for in six of the largest cities in Massachusetts:
+Using an overall statewide average of 5.5%, and assuming the buying side and the selling side both agreed to a 2.75% commission each, here’s a breakdown of how much you might pay in real estate commissions based on what a home sells for in six of the largest cities in Massachusetts:

 HomeLight gathers agent commission data from cities throughout the U.S. To see if we have commission rates for your city, try our Agent Commissions Calculator.
 You might also be interested in our Home Value Estimator.